What are Reasonable Living Expenses (RLEs)?

 How are Reasonable Living Expenses determined?

-What is considered Reasonable Living Expenses?
+What are considered Reasonable Living Expenses?